DSU-Digital-Sound-Design/s-25-mus-109-musicianship-II/content/lectures/week-1/4-moylan.md

 > What are some of the ways you've heard of for speaking about sound like this?
 Ie crispy, dark, bright etc. What are some issues with these terms?

-Some obvious issues with the above terms ist hat they mean different things to different people, they're subjective, not objective.
+Some obvious issues with the above terms is that they mean different things to different people, they're subjective, not objective.

 Even describing something as sounding like a specific instrument can be fraught with issues depending on the person's history with that instrument.